-The City of Albany has retired its General Obligation Bonds issued as of June 30, 2011; however, the data that follows shows the audited position as of June 30, 2011.
+The City of Albany has retired its General Obligation Bonds issued as of June 30, 2011.

 Certificates of Participation

 In 1998 the City of Albany entered into a lease pool agreement with Georgia Municipal Association.
 The City draws from the investment to lease equipment from GMA.
 The agreement requires the City to pay back into the investment account to fund the \$10,000,000 principal plus 4.75% interest.
 The interest is payable on an annual basis.
 The principal is due in a lump sum on June 1, 2028.
 Annual debt service requirements are as follows: